A Guidebook: How to Live Beyond Survival in Oppressive Systems

 We can learn to practice relating to our internal dialogue from a loving, compassionate center.
 This leads to a more fearless and honest life, connected to who we naturally are.

 This deeper knowing extends outward.
-Learn to tune in as we take in the world around us.
-Pay attention to body signals and behavioral patterns - these are clues to knowing ourselves more deeply.
-The digital systems we use every day know these things about us…so we should too.
+We learn to tune in to ourselves as we simultaneously take in the world around us.
+We pay attention to our body signals and behavioral patterns while we look around - these are clues to knowing ourselves more deeply.
+The devices we use every day and their algorithms know these things about us…so we should too.

 Open Heart,